13 Practical Ways To Prevent Teenage Pregnancy

 4. How to educate my teen about sex education programs and resources?

 Teaching your teen about sex education is important for helping them make informed choices.
 Begin by creating a comfortable, non-judgmental space for discussion.
 Look for web sources, and local and state programs that offer sex education.
 For example, websites like the Centers for Disease Control and Prevention (CDC) and the US Department of Health and Human Services have valuable information and resources about sexual health for teens (16) (17).
+In addition to these programs, the US Office of the Assistant Secretary for Health supports global initiatives and grants to educate and empower youth on this subject (20).
 Encourage your teen to ask questions and share their thoughts to build trust and understanding.

 Teenagers play an important role in society.
 Their well-being and education should be ensured since they have the potential to influence the country.
 Therefore, communities and families should work together to develop effective methods to deal with adolescent or teenage pregnancy, lest they disrupt their education, careers, and families.
 Support and awareness programs about sexuality in schools and colleges and proper career counseling and guidance can help significantly reduce teen pregnancy rates.
 Various teenage pregnancy prevention programs initiated by government and non-government organizations can also be helpful to understand teenage pregnancy problems and solutions.